This example aims to catalog different chemicals depending on whether they are biodegradable or not.

 3. Neural network

-The second step is to set a neural network to represent the classification function.
+The second step is to set a neural network representing the classification function.
 For this class of applications, the neural network is composed of:

 - Scaling layer.